JIllWesterfelhaus/Portfolio2/README.md

 # Portfolio2
 This is an assignment for Northwestern University Coding Bootcamp.
-It consists of a revised and updated portfolio showing my work.
+It consists of a revised and updated portfolio showing my work from the first four months of the bootcamp.

 ## Motivation
 The purpose of this project is to update Professional Materials, show recent work,  and build towards becoming employer competitive.